"I have nothing but myself and my kids": Jobless Americans struggle during pandemic

 "I need my place," she said.
 "I need a roof over my head."

 For millions, that roof has fallen in, especially among minority families.
-A recent study shows 61% of Latino households have lost a job or income, with 44% of black households and 38% of white households.
+A recent study from Pew Research shows 61% of Latino households have lost a job or income, with 44% of black households and 38% of white households.

 In Tucker, Georgia, a drive-through line keeps Matthews Cafeteria in business.